 What Is the Best Material for a Ski Mask?

 Get a mask that’s either a synthetic blend of polyester and spandex fabrics or merino wool.
 Avoid cotton, as it will retain moisture and be cold against the skin (unless you are looking for a mask to wear around mountain areas and not while physically skiing).

 Do Ski Resorts Require Face Coverings Due to COVID?

 Yes, most ski resorts will require face coverings in certain areas during the 2020-2021 ski season.
 You can expect to see face coverings required in areas such as lines, indoor resort facilities, when loading and unloading chairlifts, and loading and riding in gondolas.

 What Face Coverings Comply With COVID Restrictions?

 Have a favorite face covering we didn’t include?
-Let us know in the comments for future updates to this article.
+Let us know in the comments below for future updates to this article.